fls-bioinformatics-core/GFFUtils/README.markdown

      This is useful if the chromosome is denoted by a number and needs the prefix for consistency with a mapping file.

-2.   **Clean the GFF score and attribute data (`--clean option`)**
+2.   **Clean the GFF score and attribute data (`--clean` options)**

-     The clean option does a number of things:
+     The "clean" options perform the following operations:

-     *   The data in the score column is cleaned up by replacing 'Anc_*' and blanks with '0's.
+     *   `--clean-score`: the data in the score column is cleaned up by replacing 'Anc_*' and blanks with '0's.

      The attribute field of the GFF can contain various semicolon-separated key-value
      pairs:

-     *   If one of these is a non-blank SGD then the Gene, Parent and Name values are updated to be the same as the SGD name; ID is also updated to group neighbouring lines with the same SGD (see _"SGD grouping"_ below).
+     *   `--clean-replace-attributes`: if one of these is a non-blank SGD then the Gene, Parent and Name values are updated to be the same as the SGD name.

-     *   Attributes called `kaks`, `kaks2` and `ncbi` are removed.
+     *   `--clean-exclude-attributes`: attributes called `kaks`, `kaks2` and `ncbi` are removed.

+     If multiple features share the same SGD name then `--clean-replace-attributes` can result in them also sharing the same ID; to deal with this:

+     *   `--clean-group-sgds`: update the ID attribute to group neighbouring lines that have the same SGD (see _"SGD grouping"_ below).

+     A single `--clean` can be specified which performs all these operations automatically.

 3.   **Detect duplicate SGDs (`--report-duplicates option`)**